ImagingDataCommons/highdicom/docs/sr.rst

 structures of content items in a "tree" structure.

-When this is done, it is necessary to include a "relationship type" attribute in each content item that encodes the relationship that the child item has with the parent (the Content Item whose Content Sequence the parent belongs to).
+When this is done, it is necessary to include a "relationship type" attribute in each child content item (i.e. all Content Items except the one at the root of the tree) that encodes the relationship that the child item has with the parent (the Content Item whose Content Sequence the parent belongs to).

 The possible relationship types are defined with the enumeration :class:`highdicom.sr.RelationshipTypeValues` (see the documentation of that